Glossary of Formal Languages and Compilation

 Variable

-|x| construction whose first occurrence sets a value and subsequent ones replicate it.
-Allows expressing exact repetition constraints impossible in CFGs.
+The |x| construction where the first occurrence sets a value and subsequent ones replicate it.
+Allows for the expression of exact repetition constraints impossible in CFGs.

-→ See B6, B7
+→ See B6, S8

 Variant (termination function)